-It’s kinda amazing that this river was once polluted and covered up by an expressway!
-Though it was much contested at that time, sinking some money into sprucing up the river was a great idea as it has now become such an iconic feature in Seoul and is much loved by the city, with families and couples and tourists alike walking the banks, catching a breather in the midst of a hot summer day.
+Once upon a time the Cheonggyecheong was super polluted and covered up by an expressway and almost forgotten.
+Though it was much contested at that time, the city decided to sink some money into sprucing up the river into a community and green space, and it has become quite a well-loved feature of the city.
+I saw families and couples and tourists alike walking along the banks, catching a breather in the midst of a hot summer day.

 Here’s a little visual tour of my favourite bits of the Cheonggyecheon below.
 If you don’t have the time to walk all of it, there are 8 prominent landmarks that you’re recommended to see known as the Cheonggye 8 Views ( I saw half of them).
 I’ve linked to some articles at iTour Seoul so you can read a bit more about them: